 Follow the links to access the Open Letter in PDF:

-Europe today faces many difficult and interrelated challenges.Developments in Europe toward more unity and cooperation, so much appreciated some decades ago, are now increasingly put into doubt.
+At its regular meeting from 8 to 10 June in Brussels, the CEC Governing Board approved an open letter addressed to its members and partners on the current situation in Europe, where we are facing an increasing number of challenges.Developments in Europe toward more unity and cooperation, so much appreciated some decades ago, are now increasingly put into doubt.
 Churches in many parts of the continent have been contributing to the European project at different stages by raising their voice, highlighting the role of churches in society, emphasising the role of churches and ethics and values, reaching beyond economic well being.
 At this crucial moment, we invite all to the discussion on the future of Europe and the role of the churches in the process.
-Although the EU has a special role and responsibility for the continent, we are aware that Europe is much more than the EU.We welcome reactions from all CEC Member Churches, Organisations in Partnership, and National Councils of Churches within and beyond EU Member States.
+Although the EU has a special role and responsibility for the continent, we are aware that Europe is much more than the EU.

 All of us have a word to say on the future of the continent and in shaping Europe as our common home.